preciofishbone/OmniaDocs/document-management/setup/setup-placeholders/index.rst

 - _Lang: Content Language:
 - _RevDate: Review Date.

-There's also a special Place Holder if you need to show Document History somewhere in the document:
+There's also a special Place Holder if you need to show Document History somewhere in a Microsoft Word document (note, this place holders works in Word only):

 [[_DocHistory]]